Raikh/calc/README.md

-# calc
+# calc:
-HTTP Calculator in Go
+HTTP REST Api Calculator in Go

-# How to start
+# How to start:
 You can simply run it by
 ```
 go run cmd/main.go